kwebio/kweb-core/README.md

 ##### 2017-01-09: Plugins
 KWeb now has a simple but flexible plugin mechanism, allowing the addition of support for 3rd party JavaScript libraries.

 As an example, here is a [demo](https://github.com/sanity/kweb/blob/master/src/main/kotlin/com/github/sanity/kweb/demos/jquery/jquery.kt) of a rudimentary JQuery plugin being used, and [here](https://github.com/sanity/kweb/blob/master/src/main/kotlin/com/github/sanity/kweb/plugins/jqueryCore/JQueryCorePlugin.kt) you can see its implementation.
-Currently it only supports .remove() - but you should get a feel for how easy it will be to flesh out other functionality.
+Currently it only supports .remove() - but you should getString a feel for how easy it will be to flesh out other functionality.

 ##### 2017-01-08: Initial announcement
 KWeb is currently very experimental, at this stage more of a proof-of-concept and playground for ideas than anything